thinhdanggroup/thinhdanggroup.github.io/_posts/2024-04-20-dd-tracing-pitfall.md

 - **Data Loss**: Without a valid API key, metrics and logs cannot be sent to Datadog, resulting in significant gaps in monitoring data and potential loss of critical insights.
 - **Error Messages**: The Datadog Agent will produce error messages, indicating that the API key is invalid or has expired, which could lead to confusion and delay in issue resolution.
-- **Monitoring Interruption**: An invalid API key disrupts the monitoring setup, which hinders your ability to track and analyze the performance and health of your Node.js servers.
+- **Monitoring Interruption**: An invalid API key disrupts the monitoring setup, which hinders your ability to track and analyze the performance and health of your application servers.

 #### Obtaining and Configuring the Correct API Key